RadoslavStefanov/YAZAKI-Daily-Harness-Report/README.md

 One of the best features this app has is it's centralized updating.
 After entering the admin password, the admin gets a blue "Push" button this uploads the newly updated version to a server.
 After that any other client thats has been started checks the server for a new version, and if there is one it prompts the user to update.

 Features:
--DHR supports both two Customers of this YAZAKI plant.
+-DHR supports both Customers of this YAZAKI plant.
 -Centralized updating and version control
 -Actions Display
 -Admin panel